Santo DiMera

 Santo DiMera is a fictional character on the soap opera Days of Our Lives.
 He was portrayed by James Scott from July 9, 2007 to September 28, 2007.
 Scott reprised the role on August 20, 2008, as a figment of John's imagination.
 The titular character was the father of Stefano DiMera and established the wealth and power of the DiMera family.

 Storylines

 The character Santo is a traveling salesman and the father of crime lord Stefano DiMera.
 Victor Kiriakis described Santo as "brilliant, wealthy, charming and utterly crooked" with "operations all over the world".
 While doing business in Galway, Ireland, he became involved with a novice nun, Colleen Brady.
 Even though he was married and had a son at their first meeting, he is drawn to Colleen and chooses to pursue her.
 Santo and Colleen share letters and begin a relationship after Santo's wife allegedly dies.
 Their relationship is the reason the DiMeras start the Brady–DiMera feud.

+According to Stefano, Colleen dies horribly by leaping to her death from a cliff overlooking the ocean (foreshadowing similar future scenes involving members of her family), and Santo blames the Bradys, but it is a simple truth that drove Colleen to her death.
+Santo's wife never died and Colleen, who had been intimate with Santo, was about to marry him when she learns the truth through her younger brother Shawn Brady, who was inadvertently tipped off by a young Stefano while they were playing together.
+Santo vows revenge against the Bradys for losing whom he now considers the love of his life, and a vendetta begins.
+Though occurring (off-screen) through occasional commentary from other Brady family members, viewers learn that the feud is particularly painful, vicious, and occasionally violent.
+In later years, Shawn goes to great lengths—including having his step-son Bo roughed up and briefly held captive in Ireland—to keep the feud's origins a secret.

+Years later, in a letter written to Stefano in Rome from his deathbed in New Orleans, Santo tells him the Bradys are living in the American city of Salem and orders his son to come to America and continue the family vendetta, a move that proves beneficial to DiMera Enterprises.
+The governor of the unnamed state in which Salem is located, who happened to be the father of Stefano's ex-daughter-in-law Liz Chandler, had been bragging that, at the time, Salem had been free of the scourge of organized crime, which gave the DiMeras a "clean slate" from which to operate.